 AirSnore started selling its products only in 2015, which is why you may not find numerous reviews and feedback about it online.
 However, these current reviews are all positive.
 The company that manufactures AirSnore is Wolfson Berg Limited based in Cyprus.
-However, its parent company is Bauer Nutrition (https://bauernutrition.com/).
-Bauer Nutrition was founded over a decade ago and markets general health, fitness and health, and sports supplements.
-Many of their products have been around for a long time and many have been extensively reviewed.
+Wolfson Berg has over 30 years of combined experience in manufacturing health-related products.
 They also have an internal team of knowledgeable and experienced consultants including nutrition specialists, fitness consultants, and health professionals, who research and investigate to produce the best quality consumer products.

 How is AirSnore Snoring Aid different?

 When we sleep, our muscle tissues in the back of the tongue and throat relax and vibrate when air current passes.
 As we lie on our back, our lower jaw is pushed backward and blocks the pathway for air to pass.
 This increase in air pressure makes us snore.
 What AirSnore does is to prevent that by pushing your lower jaw forward while you sleep to keep the airway cleared, allowing you to breathe easy.